MikeHopley/ftl-ships-guide/stealth-a.md

 Against Zoltan Shields, use [precise beam placement and timing](https://www.youtube.com/watch?v=PPji41olyFM&t=1m20s) to help disable weapons.

-With hacking, the starting weapons can both be kept for the whole game.
-More likely, you’ll replace at least one with something harder-hitting.
-Nevertheless, don’t ignore the possibility of keeping both; you can save a lot of scrap on weapons upgrades.
+With hacking, the starting weapons can be kept for the whole game.
+For example, adding a Flak 1 gives a game-winning setup for only 4 weapons power.
+Equally, it’s fine to replace one or both with something harder-hitting, like a Halberd.

 As on Stealth B, keeping oxygen below 50% decreases the chance of weapons/cloaking being hit.
 With fast weapons though (and a long walk to sensors), it’s not worth using the weapons depower trick.